Our portable Dino dredge rental systems work great for small hydraulic dredging jobs such as:

 Mobilization costs are a fraction of a typical six-inch dredge.
 The launching and loading are more like a boat than a conventional dredge or excavator.
 There is no damage to the shoreline or tracks to be repaired.
-The Dino Six is similar to a small pontoon boat.
+The dredge is similar to a small pontoon boat.
 It relies on 2 stainless steel pontoons that are compartmentalized into 3 independent sections and offer a 2 to 1 displacement factor for flotation.

 The system is simple and easy to operate.
 It excavates sediment with a durable, high-torque, direct-drive cutter head and pumps at rates up to 1500 gpm through the highly abrasion-resistant, hydraulic submersible dredge pump.
 The 6″ submersible pump installed on this machine is manufactured in-house and is able to pass softball-sized debris without damage or clogging.

-DURABLE & LONG LASTING
+DURABLE & LONG-LASTING PERFORMANCE

 - Heavy Duty Construction